 Credit Risk vs. Interest Rate Risk

-Bonds are often classified as “low risk” or “high risk,” but this is only half of the story.
-There are two kinds of risk associated with bonds: interest rate risk and credit risk.
-They can have very different impacts on various asset classes within the bond market.
+Investment bonds often fall into either the “low risk” or “high risk” classification, but this covers only half of the story.
+Making an investment in bonds carries two kinds of risk: interest rate risk and credit risk.
+These two influences can have very distinct impacts on the different asset classes within the bond market.

-Interest rate risk is the vulnerability of a bond or fixed income asset class to movements in prevailing interest rates.
+Interest rate risk represents the vulnerability of a bond to movements in prevailing interest rates.

-Bonds with elevated interest rate risk tend to perform well when rates are falling, but they will underperform when interest rates are rising.
-(Keep in mind, bond prices and yields move in opposite directions).
-As a result, rate-sensitive securities tend to perform best when the economy is slowing, since slower growth is likely to lead to falling rates.
+Keep in mind, bond prices and yields move in opposite directions.
+As a result, rate-sensitive securities tend to do their best when the economy starts slowing down since slower growth likely leads to falling interest rates.

-Credit risk, on the other hand, is a bond’s sensitivity to default, or the chance that a portion of the principal and interest will not be paid to investors.
-Individual bonds with high credit risk do well when their underlying financial strength is improving, but weaken when their finances deteriorate.
-Entire asset classes can also have high credit risk; these tend to do well when the economy is strengthening and underperform when it is slowing.
+Credit risk, on the other hand, signifies a bond’s sensitivity to default, or the chance that a portion of the principal and interest will not be paid back to investors.
+Individual bonds with high credit risk do well as their underlying financial strength improves, but weaken when their finances deteriorate.
+Entire asset classes can also have high credit risk; these do better when the economy is strengthening and underperform when it slows down.

-While some areas are more sensitive to interest rates – such as U.S. Treasuries, Treasury Inflation-Protected Securities (TIPS), mortgage-backed securities and high-quality corporate and municipal bonds – others, such as high yield bonds, emerging market debt, floating rate bonds, and lower quality municipal bonds, are more sensitive to credit risk.
+While some types of assets have more sensitivity to interest rate risks, such as U.S. Treasuries, Treasury Inflation-Protected Securities (TIPS), mortgage-backed securities and high-quality corporate and municipal bonds, others, such as high yield bonds, emerging market debt, floating rate bonds, and lower-quality municipal bonds, are more vulnerable to credit risk.

-Understanding this difference is critical to achieving effective diversification in your bond portfolio.
+Understanding this difference becomes critical if you want to achieve effective diversification in your bond portfolio.

 U.S. Treasuries and TIPS